-These dip-switches are all preset to "ON" at the factory.
-Changing the setting of S1-1, S1-2, or S1-3 will alter the order of shedding to suit the particular need of the installation.
-The tables on the next page will assist in determining the proper settings for S1 thru S3.
+These jumpers are all installed at the factory.
+Removing them will alter the order of shedding to suit the particular need of the installation.
+The following tables will assist in determining the proper settings for the three jumpers.

 The first step is to fill in the blanks with the names of the loads you want the system to shed, in the order they are to be shed, with the first to be shed at the top.
 Then, fill in the second, "Load Type", column with an "A" or a "D", an "A" for a 120 VAC controlled load such as a washer/dryer, or a "D" for DC controlled load, such as a thermostat wire.
 You can select a maximum of 3 AC\1 DC relays, or 2 AC\2 DC relays.